 A new KTM Komuter services from KL Sentral to Subang Airport (SZB) is now in operation.

-This service connects KL city centre to the Skypark Terminal at Subang Airport, stopping only at Subang Jaya along the route, which takes just 30 minutes to get to the airport.
+This service connects KL city centre to the Skypark Terminal at Subang Airport, stopping only at Subang Jaya along the route, which takes just 30 minutes to get from KL to Subang Airport.

 To see the latest timetables, visit the KTM official websites Komuter page here >